interactive-data-language/vscode-idl/extension/README.md

   - **syntaxes**: Has the syntax highlighting and configuration for brackets/quotes etc.

   - **themes**: Holds the custom themes we have created for IDL and VS Code.

+- **translation**: Files related to translation for our extension (more advanced items like hover help)